m7a/co-ci/README.md

 It was created out of necessity because existing systems were either very large (e.g. Gitlab and Jenkins), unstable (e.g. Concourse) or too difficult to automate properly.
-As an unique feature, Ma_Sys.ma CI does not require a Git server, nor database of any kind.
+As a unique feature, Ma_Sys.ma CI does not require a Git server, nor database of any kind.
 Instead, it takes repositories from below a common root directory as its input and writes logfiles to directory `x-co-ci-logs` as its only output.